qaboxletstest/cypress-cucumber-demo/README.md

 This project is created to show how we can leverage Cucumber BDD framework in Cypress.
 Steps involved in configuring your project are following: -

+### Assumption - cypress is already setup in your project.

 1. Add cypress-cucumber-preprocessor Plugin `npm install --save-dev cypress-cucumber-preprocessor` to Run cucumber/gherkin-syntaxed specs with cypress.io.

 To `cypress/plugins/index.js` add